Ulkudas/Palm-City/README.md

 Palm City , where they call Paradise City.
 Humans created an atmosphere device where they keep the weather on ideal temperature for humans only .
 However, city is only protected by walls and by having artistic architecture they had the most damage from the
+---

+### How to Play

+#### Setting up the Game
+* Open the desktop app and get a map design
+* Create the map according to given design and then roll the dice
+* The one who rolls the highest number, chooses his class and corner to start
+* Then the one with the second highest number chooses his class and corner and so on

+#### Turn Overview
+* Move one tile and pick a card from the deck
+* If it is a monster fight with it
+* Otherwise keep it
+* You can trade if your token is placed in a Trade Center

+#### Rules and Mechanics
+* The one who kills the boss wins the game.
+* The one who has the higher strength than the other/opponents defense wins the battle (same with the monsters).
+* Players can trade their cards with each other at the trade centers, or can give 2 of their cards to deck and pick a new one.
+* If a player fights with another player and winner can loot and take two of their opponents cards.
+* The player who have died can keep a card for himself/herself.
+* The one who have died respawns from his/her corner.